 Windows are available in single-seal or double-seal systems.
 Aluminum seals are most common because of the material’s strong energy-conducting traits.

-Single-seal systems use an organic sealant applied behind the spacers that holds the unit together and prevents moisture leakage.
+Single-seal systems use an organic sealant applied behind the spacers that holds the unit together and restrains moisture leakage.
 A double-seal system features a secondary backing sealant, often silicon, to further defend against leaks.
 Double-seal systems are most often found in low-e windows to make certain to prevent any of the sealed gasses from escaping.

 There’s a lot of science that goes into making an energy-efficient replacement window.
 But, by knowing the basics of what goes into the ENERGY STAR rating and understanding the differences in window glass options, you can discover windows that will make your home temperate and save you money at the same time.

-Discover more about energy efficiency in your windows by visiting our pros at Pella of Calgary.
+Learn more about energy efficiency in your windows by visiting our pros at Pella of Calgary.
 Call 403-681-6363 or stop by our showroom.
 You can also schedule an appointment online for a free, in-home consultation.